dcm4che/dcm4chee-arc-hl7cs/source/adt/outbound.rst

 Outbound
 ########

-The HL7 messages mentioned below are sent to other HL7 applications/receivers if the feature Synchronize External Receivers explained in https://github.com/dcm4che/dcm4chee-arc-light/wiki/Patient-Information has been configured in the archive.
+The HL7 messages mentioned below are sent to other HL7 applications/receivers if the feature `Synchronize External Receivers for Patient Updates <https://github.com/dcm4che/dcm4chee-arc-light/wiki/Patient-Information>`_ has been configured in the archive.

 .. _adt_out_messages: